 - Bank Account information

 - AML/BSA Policy

-- Audited financial statements prepared by CPA in accordance with GAAP within 90 days of your fiscal year end for the last 3 years.
+- Audited financial statements prepared by CPA by GAAP within 90 days of your fiscal year-end for the last 3 years.
 If the applicant does not have financial statements for 3 years, the Department has to be contacted for additional instructions

 - Permissible Investment Worksheet (New Applicant)